jomartin-999/spring-boot-for-vmware-gemfire/docs/data-serialization.md

 Additionally, it is not only your application domain object types you necessarily need to consider.
-If you used third-party libraries in your application domain model, any types referred to by your application domain object types stored in VMware GemFire must also be serializable.
+If you used third-party libraries in your application domain model, any types referred to by your application domain object types stored in [vmware-gemfire-name] must also be serializable.
 This type explosion may bleed into class types for which you may have no control over.